Junta (album): Release

 The recording was released on tape in 1988, and did not appear in stores officially until May 8, 1989.
 Phish held a release party concert for the Junta tape on May 9, 1989 at The Front club in their native Burlington, Vermont.
 The album was re-released by Elektra Records on October 26, 1992.
 The album was certified gold by the RIAA on October 9, 1997, and was certified platinum on July 7, 2004.
 In February 2009, the album became available as a download.

 "Union Federal", "Sanity", and "Icculus" did not appear on the original cassette release, but rather only on the Elektra version, which had extra space on the CD format.
 "Union Federal" was taken from a jam session, while "Sanity" and "Icculus" were recorded live on July 25, 1988.
 There was a mix up in adding them to the Elektra version post-date, so the May 3, 1988 date inside the album notes is incorrect.
 The 2009 digital download also contained these three extra tracks, while the 2012 re-releases did not contain the extra tracks, as these were not part of the original album's stereo master reels.
+Other songs of the recording era include "Slave To The Traffic Light" and "Alumni Blues", both of which did not make it on the album or get a studio recording, but are live staples and appeared on The White Tape (1986).